Kali (demon): Mahabharata

+According to the Mahabharata, Kali was born as the fifteenth son of Kashyapa and his wife Muni.
+Kaśyapa, a prominent sage and progenitor, fathered sixteen sons, among whom Kali was classified as a deva-gandharva (a divine being associated with celestial musicians).
+His siblings included other gandharvas—Bhīmasena, Ugrasena, Suparṇa, Varuṇa, Dhṛtarāṣṭra, Gopati, Suvarcas, Satyavāk, Arkaparṇa, Prayuta, Viśruta, Citraratha, Śāliśiras, Parjanya, and Nārada.

-According to the Mahabharata, the gandharva Kali became jealous when he was late to Princess Damayanti's marriage ceremony and discovered she had overlooked the deities Indra, Agni, Varuna, and Yama (and ultimately himself) to choose Nala as her husband.
+The gandharva Kali became jealous when he was late to Princess Damayanti's Swayamvara ceremony and discovered she had overlooked the deities Indra, Agni, Varuna, and Yama (and ultimately himself) to choose Nala as her husband.
 In anger, Kali spoke to his companion Dvapara, the personification of Dvapara Yuga:

-Kali traveled to Nala's kingdom of Nishadhas and waited twelve long years for the right moment to strike.
+Kali travelled to the great Nala's kingdom of Nishadhas and waited twelve long years for the right moment to strike.
 Because Nala had rendered himself impure by not washing his feet before his prayers, Kali was able to bewitch his soul.
 Kali then appeared before Pushkara and invited him to play a game of dice with his brother, guaranteeing Nala's downfall.
-Dwapara took the form of the Vrisha die that would be used in the fixed game.
+Dvapara took the form of the Vrisha die that would be used in the fixed game.
 Kali forced Nala to lose and, each time, he would raise the stakes higher despite the protest of his advisors and wife.
 Finally, Nala lost his kingdom to Pushkara.
 Both he and Damayanti were exiled to the forest.

 During their exile, Kali drove Nala to abandon Damayanti, who later enacted a curse against everyone that had caused the downfall of her husband.
 She eventually returned home after a short time as a handmaiden to the Princess of Chedi.
-Nala, meanwhile, saved the Naga Karkotaka from fire (where he was cursed to suffer by sage Narada).
+Nala, meanwhile, saved the naga Karkotaka from fire (where he was cursed to suffer by sage Narada).
 Intending to exorcise the devil within him, the serpent bit Nala, injecting him with deadly poisons that forever tortured Kali.
 The venom also changed Nala into an ugly dwarf named Bahuka.
 He later became the charioteer of the Ayodhya King Rituparna, who was a master mathematician and dice player.